opsmate-ai/opsmate/docs/CLI/list-contexts.md

 </useful_info>

 <important>
-- When you do `gcloud ...` do not log more than 50 lines.
-- When you look into any issues scoped to the namespaces, look into the events in the given namespaces.
+- When you believe the output of `gcloud` command is big, please feel free to use the `tail` command to limit the number of lines.
+- If the output contains `<truncated>...</truncated>` it indicates that the output is truncated.
+If you believe some of the important context are missing, view the tmp file specified using the ACITool to see the missing lines.
+- You should also use `format` to limit the number of lines of the output.
 </important>
 """